-After completing a degree in fashion textiles at Brighton University, Sarah worked as a women’s fashion lingerie buyer for Marks and Spencer.
-Fast forward a few years, she left to pursue a role as creative director at Galio Jewellers on George Street.
+After completing a degree in fashion textiles at Brighton university, I worked as a women’s fashion lingerie buyer for marks and Spencer.
+Fast forward a few years, I left to pursue a role as creative director at Galio Jewellers on George Street.

-To supplement an already full diary, Sarah works with successive charities as a fundraiser, organising an annual fashion show at Lords Cricket Ground for Cancer Research (that raised in excess of £100k over successive years) and a Gala dinner in aid of Rennie Grove.
-She also volunteers at a homeless shelter and the largest Asylum Seekers Drop In centre in the UK.
+I am also an active fundraiser; organising an annual fashion show at Lords Cricket Ground for Cancer Research (that raised £100k+ over successive years) and a Gala dinner in aid of Rennie Grove.
+I also volunteer at a homeless shelter and the largest Asylum Seekers Drop-in centre in the UK.